-As with any drug, Librium metabolites stay in the system for a certain period after the drug is ingested.
+As with any drug, Librium metabolites stay in the system for a certain period after the drug is stopped.
 The length of this period depends on several factors, such as Librium half-life.
-Knowing for how long Librium lasts in one’s system can help the user avoid a possible overdose or a misunderstanding regarding a drug test.

-The half-life of Librium varies from five hours to 30 hours.
-This means that half of the ingested dose will be eliminated from the system during this timeframe.
-Such a wide window is caused by the fact that the rate at which chlordiazepoxide is removed from the system depends on many factors.
+The Chlordiazepoxide half-life varies from 6.6 hours to 28 hours.
+It means that half of the ingested dose will be eliminated from the body during this timeframe.
+Such a wide window is caused by the fact that the rate at which the substance is removed from the system depends on many factors.
 After chronic high doses, for instance, the half-life can reach 48 hours.

 The amount of substance in the bloodstream that provides no effects is 3.2% of the initial dose.
-It is reached after five half-lives or between 25 and 150 hours after ingestion, namely from one to six days.
-For some people, who have underlying health issues or take other medications, this level will be reached much slower.
+It is reached after five half-lives or between 25 and 150 hours after ingestion, from one to six days.
+Some people, who have underlying health issues or take other drugs, will reach this level much slower.

-How Long Does Librium Stay In One’s System?
+How Long Does Librium Stay In Your System: Urine, Blood

 Librium shows up on a drug test as a benzodiazepine.
-Although there is no specific test for chlordiazepoxide, the drug can show up on a normal 5-panel drug test that detects benzodiazepines such as Valium, Xanax, Ativan, Halcion, Serax, Klonopin, and Rohypnol.
-This test is usually requested by employers who want to check if their employees or job applicants take any prescription or OTC drug.
+Although there is no specific test for chlordiazepoxide, the drug can show up on a standard 5-panel drug test.
+This test detects other benzodiazepines such as Valium, Xanax, Ativan, Halcion, Serax, Klonopin, and Rohypnol.
+Employers usually request such testing to check if their employees or job applicants take any prescription or OTC drug.

-A Librium blood test can detect the drug within six to 48 hours after the last ingestion.
-A blood test for this drug is as common as other testing methods but might be required if Librium use is suspected.
+A blood test can detect the drug within 6 to 48 hours after the last ingestion.
+A blood test for this drug is not as common as other testing methods but might be required if Librium use is suspected.

 In a routine urine test, Librium will show up as benzodiazepine.
-Librium stays in urine for up to 6 weeks since the last dose, mainly because chlordiazepoxide is excreted through urine.
+It stays in urine for up to 6 weeks since the last dose, mainly because chlordiazepoxide is excreted through urine.

 Requiring a saliva test for Librium is uncommon, but some agencies and employers might use it.
 The drug can be detected in saliva for up to 10 days.